Llwyn-onn Reservoir: Pre-war construction

 For the upper two reservoirs, materials had been moved to site by a standard gauge private railway, which was eventually 7.25 mi long, running from a junction with the main line at Cefn-coed-y-cymmer to Beacons Reservoir.
 Once Beacons was completed, the upper sections of the railway were lifted, and it terminated near a small bridge that carried the road to Penderyn over the Taf Fawr, above the location for the new dam.
 In November 1910, a contract worth £201,077 was awarded to the contractor Louis P Nott of Llanelly and Bristol, which gave him six years from January 1911 to complete the works.
 The railway from Cefn-coed-y-cymmer had been disused for twelve years, and his first job was to put it back into order, including reconstructing the viaduct that carried it over the Taf Fawr just to the north of Cefn.
 A new engine shed was built at Cefn yard, and his first locomotive arrived soon afterwards, which was used to carry men from Cefn to the dam site each day.
 Llwynon House was renovated, for use by the Resident Engineer and his assistants, while offices and huts were constructed on both sides of the Brecon Road nearby.
 In the spring, a school and a mission room were built, with accommodation for the staff.
 Mr Hicken of the Navvy Mission Society arrived on 9 May and the Lord Bishop of Llandaff formally opened the mission room on 11 July.
 Workshops were erected to the west of the road, and huts to accommodate the navvies who lived on site were on higher ground to the east of it.

 Work to build the earthen dam started in January 1911, and by June the excavations had reached solid rock.
-An official inauguration ceremony was held on 28 June 1911, with the Lord Mayor and his party travelling from Cardiff Queen Street to Merthyr Tydfil on the Taff Vale Railway, but it is unclear how they got from there to Cefn yard for the journey onwards to Llwyn-on.
+An official inauguration ceremony was held on 28 June 1911, with the Lord Mayor and his party travelling from Cardiff Queen Street to Merthyr Tydfil on the Taff Vale Railway, but it is unclear how they got from there to Cefn yard for the journey onwards to Llwyn-onn.
 During the ceremony, a keystone was laid, Mr Nott gave the Lord Mayor a trowel, and Charles Henry Priestley, the Waterworks Engineer, gave him a mallet.
 Afterwards, the mayoral party visited Cantref and Beacons Reservoirs.